The Blood-Horse

-For the new millennium, the magazine compiled a List of the Top 100 U.S. Racehorses of the 20th Century which was published in book form.
+For the new millennium, the magazine compiled a List of the Top 100 Racehorses of the 20th Century which was expanded into a book form.

 The similarly titled Australian Bloodhorse Review is unaffiliated.

 History

-In 1916, the first Kentucky Thoroughbred Horse Association Bulletin was posted – Volume 1, Number 1 was published August 1, 1916 by the Kentucky Thoroughbred Horse Association to serve a small community of breeders.
+In 1916, the first Kentucky Thoroughbred Horse Association Bulletin was posted – Volume 1, Number 1 was published August 1, 1916, by the Kentucky Thoroughbred Horse Association to serve a small community of breeders.
 The Bulletin was renamed The Blood-Horse and taken to a weekly frequency in 1929 and expanded to serve a global audience.
-The first issue of the public The Blood-Horse was published May 11, 1929 and held Blue Larkspur as the cover image.
+The first issue of the public The Blood-Horse was published May 11, 1929, and held Blue Larkspur as the cover image.

 The last of the original members that published The Blood-Horse was Thomas Piatt; A charter member in 1916, former VP of the old Thoroughbred Horse Association, and director of American Thoroughbred Breeders Association.
 He was also the founding member of the Thoroughbred Owners and Breeders Association.

 Thomas Cromwell was the first editor of magazine.
 Joe Estes joined The Blood-Horse in 1930 and later became the second editor-in-chief.
 He was succeeded by Kent Hollingsworth, Ed Bowen, Ray Paulick and Dan Liebman.